-HORIZON-WIDERA-2026-07-ERA-05: Pillar III: Fostering citizen engagement for more responsible and democratic R&I in ERA
+HORIZON-WIDERA-2026-07-ERA-05: Pillar III: Fostering citizen engagement for more responsible and democratic R&I

-Call: Enhancing the European R&I system Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 1.00 million would allow these outcomes to be addressed appropriately.
+Call: Enhancing the European R&I system Specific conditions pecific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 1.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 2.00 million.
 Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: Applications must be submitted by a consortium including participation, as beneficiaries, of at least three independent legal entities: Each established in a different Member State or Associated Country; and two of which are established in a Member State.
-Evaluation Procedure To ensure a balanced portfolio covering different ERA policy areas, as outlined in the expected outcomes and scope, grants will be awarded to proposals not only in order of ranking, but at least also to proposals that are the highest ranked within each area, provided that proposals pass all thresholds.

-69 Funded under HORIZON-WIDERA-2024-ERA-01-05.
+Funded under HORIZON-WIDERA-2023-ERA-01-03 and HORIZON-WIDERA-2024-ERA-01-05.